What is a Homeowner’s Association?

 Every homeowner has a duty to safeguard property values and ensure a lifestyle that is enjoyable for all residents.
 As a member of your community association, you have legal obligations, including adherence to the governing documents, rules and regulations, architectural guidelines, and policies and procedures.
 You’re also required to pay the monthly assessment that keeps the community association operational.
 If you’re interested in having a say in the association’s direction, it’s recommended that you consider volunteering to serve on the Board of Directors.

-Do I have to pay the monthly assessment if I belong to the community association?
+Do I have to pay the assessment if I belong to the community association?

 The assessment is designed to fund the operational costs that the community association is legally obliged to cover.
 Such expenses typically involve insurance, water and sewer services, gas and electricity, landscaping, street cleaning, janitorial tasks, pest control, pool and spa services, elevator maintenance, and management costs.
 Additionally, assessments contribute to the reserves, which are funds set aside to cover future costs of repairing or replacing major components under the community association’s responsibility.
 This includes water heater and plumbing repairs or replacements, roofing, painting, street repairs, pool and spa maintenance, elevator modernizations, and clubhouse renovations.